convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/miscellaneous-components/tooltips.md

 Hide delay | The delay in ms before removing the tooltip.
 Hide delay (click) | Tooltip hiding delay for 'click' trigger.
 Hide delay (touch) | Delay in milliseconds before hiding the tooltip (for mobile devices).
-Max width | Maximum width of the tooltip in pixels.
-Offset | Offset the tooltip relative to the item.
+Max width | Maximum width of the tooltip in pixels (default: 200px) Offset | Offset the tooltip relative to the item.
 Pointer events | Defines whether or not an element reacts to pointer events.
 Position | The position of the tooltip.